splunk/rba/docs/searches/threat_object_prevalence.md

 # Threat Object Prevalence

 One of my favorite features in RBA is knowing how often something has occurred in an environment; generally, the more rare or anomalous something is, the more likely it is to be malicious.
-The threat object drilldown in the sample [Risk Investigation Dashboard](https://splunk.github.io/rba/dashboards/risk_investigation/) is designed to offer an analyst that context, but with a simple saved search, we could use that context in our Risk Notables as well.
+The threat object drilldown in the sample [Risk Investigation Dashboard](https://splunk.github.io/rba/dashboards/risk_investigation/){ target="blank" } is designed to offer an analyst that context, but with a simple saved search, we could use that context in our Risk Notables as well.

 ## Create a Saved Search

 You'll have to decide how often you want this information updated, but utilizing `tstats` against the Risk Index means this should be pretty snappy and could run pretty frequently over a long timeframe.
 Create a new saved search with this logic:

 ```shell linenums="1"
 | tstats summariesonly=t count dc(All_risk.risk_object) as dc_objects earliest(_time) as first_time latest(_time) as last_time from datamodel=Risk.All_Risk by All_Risk.threat_object